all-of-us/ImportFhirJson/ResourceFixes.md

 can have an `location` field, with a `reference` field that needs adjusted can have an `patient` field, with a `reference` field that needs adjusted

+note- we don't allow posting of Device directly, you must use DeviceUseStatment

 ## DeviceUseStatement
 can have a `bodySite` field, with a `bodySiteReference` field that needs adjusted can have a `device` field, with a `reference` field that needs adjusted